 Gibney knows whereof he speaks for he and his colleagues experienced firsthand the malicious and vindictive conduct of Scientology while making and releasing his acclaimed documentary Going Clear on HBO.
 The documentary garnered Gibney and his team seven Emmy nominations and three Emmy awards, including Outstanding Documentary.

-Leah Remini is now repeating Gibney’s call in her powerful new A&E series Leah Remini: Scientology and the Aftermath.
+Leah Remini is now repeating Gibney’s call in her Emmy-winning A&E series Leah Remini: Scientology and the Aftermath.

 What can you do to help?